Report: Willow Nightingale Originally Scheduled To Win AEW Owen Hart Foundation Women's Tournament

 Jun 22, 2026

-All Elite Wrestling's plans for the Owen Hart Foundation Women's Tournament have changed multiple times in 2026 due to wrestlers being ruled out of action.
+All Elite Wrestling's plans for the Owen Hart Foundation Women's Tournament have changed in 2026 due to a wrestler being ruled out of action.

 The Owen Hart Foundation Women's Tournament final at AEW x NJPW Forbidden Door consists of two replacement wrestlers in Mercedes Moné vs. Maya World.
 Moné replaced Willow Nightingale in the tournament, while Maya World filled in for Sareee.